wp-plugins/runners-log/readme.txt

 In "Settings" >> "Runners Log" you can specify the fields you like to use.

 Now we support a embed Garmin Connnect Map

+Now you can add graphs per month using eg: [runners_log year="2010" month="May" type="pie"] see FAQ for howto use it.

 == Installation ==
 This section describes how to install the plugin and get it working.